git6sdc1/snakewar-challenge-quickstart/README.md

 **Known Issue:**
 - If you use ngrok to expose your server, ask admin to browse your link and click on **visit site** button to access your ngrok server
-- If you plan to expose your snake via ngrok, **be aware that ngrok have quota limit for free usage** so plan with your teammate accordingly about the strategy to use it properly.
+- If you plan to expose your snake via ngrok, **be aware that ngrok have quota limit for free usage** so plan with your teammate accordingly about the strategy to use it properly (a quick strategy here is each member from a team apply for a free trial ngrok key so we will have 2 key per team)

 ![ngrok-visit-site](./pic/ngrok_accept_visit_site.png)